laroque/crasher/.travis/README.md

 ## Add this to another repo
 Making notes while deploying this system to another repo:

  1. This directory (.travis in the laroque/crasher repo) should be copied into the target repo.
     If a directory with the same name already exists, either merge the contents or you can rename this one and update the paths described in the `.travs.yml` file (the contained scripts should all we able to cope with being moved).
+ 2. Review the `.travs.yml` file from this repository and merger with any existing travis file if it already exists.

 ## Notes/gotchas/assumptions